Hyperbolicity, degeneracy, and expansion of random intersection graphs: Structural sparsity of random intersection graphs

-When $\alpha \leq 1$, we prove that w.h.p. the random intersection graph model generates graph classes with unbounded degeneracy by establishing the existence of a high-degree attribute in the associated bipartite graph (thus lower-bounding the clique number).
-The proof is divided into two lemmas, one for $\alpha < 1$ and one for $\alpha = 1$, for which we prove different lower bounds.
+When $\alpha \leq 1$, we prove that \whp the random intersection graph model generates graph classes with unbounded degeneracy by establishing the existence of a high-degree attribute in the associated bipartite graph (thus lower-bounding the clique number).
+The proof is divided into two lemmas, one for $\alpha < 1$ and one for $\alpha = 1$, in which we prove different lower bounds.